Havana Jazz Fest 2022

 NOTE: This itinerary is subject to change to take advantage of the serendipity of the moment when we are in Cuba; to meet someone special, to engage in an activity that might occur unexpectedly, or to accommodate circumstances beyond our control.
 Restaurants or hotels may change in similar category.

-INCLUDED: In-country transportation per itinerary; Havana Jazz Festival Pass ($360 value); comfortable boutique hotel (double occupancy); full breakfast buffet daily at the hotel plus 2 lunches and 3 dinners (B/L/D per itinerary); Cuban English speaking local guide; Journey Host Roger Glenn and Cross Cultural Journeys trip manager, all entrance fees on itinerary; preparation materials; tips for bellman and hotel staff, bottled water on the bus.
+INCLUDED: In-country transportation per itinerary; Havana Jazz Festival Pass; comfortable boutique hotel and/or private casa particular (double occupancy); daily breakfast; 2 lunches and 3 dinners (B/L/D per itinerary); Cuban English speaking local guide; Journey Host Roger Glenn and Cross Cultural Journeys trip manager, all entrance fees on itinerary; preparation materials; bottled water on the bus.

 NOT INCLUDED: International airfare, Cuban visa, departure tax and medical insurance while in Cuba; meals not on itinerary; alcoholic drinks; excursions not on the itinerary; tips for local guide and driver (optional, yet customary); travel cancellation and evacuation insurance (strongly recommended, info will be sent upon registration).